Ronaldo and Cavani: The combined 70-year-old strike force that could save Solskjaer's Man Utd job

 That is no criticism of Mason Greenwood and Marcus Rashford, 20 and 24 respectively, but the link-up play and runs off the ball look more natural.

 Ronaldo has not had to demand the ball in certain areas as Cavani already knows where to look for him.
-Their experience is paying dividends.
+Their experience is clearly an advantage in this aspect of the game.

-Time and time again this season Solskjaer has repeated the message that his players need to be more clinical.
+In addition, Solskjaer has repeatedly stated that his players need to be more clinical.

-With over 1,000 career goals between them it is a surprise that Saturday was the first time Ronaldo and Cavani had started alongside each other in the Premier League.
+It is perhaps a surprise, then, that Saturday was the first time Ronaldo and Cavani had started alongside each other in the Premier League, given the pair have well over 1,000 goals between them.

 A combined age of 70 means they are unlikely to feature in every game and the 3-5-2 system Solskjaer played, which accommodated them both so well, will not be needed in every fixture either.